PJordano-Lab/MS_effectiveness/README.md

 #### Dataset description:

-All the variables present within the datasets are described in the metadata folder.
+All the variables present within the datasets are described in the METADATA.csv.
 Data was collected in a shrubland dominated by *Pistacia lentiscus* in Doñana National Park (Huelva, Spain).

 -   *bc_indiv_lentisc.csv* - DNA-barcoding identification of bird samples collected underneath individual plants of *Pistacia lentiscus*.